FREQUENTLY ASKED QUESTIONS FOR EMPLOYEES STATE EMPLOYEE LEAVE TIME AND STAFFING – COVID-19

 Employees who had previously been subjected to documentation requirements under their Appointing Authority’s standard operating procedures due to excessive absenteeism or abuse of sick leave shall not be disciplined for future absences that occur as a result of their being suspected of or diagnosed with the COVID-19 virus or having to be absent to care for a family member impacted by the virus.

 For cases where individuals are undergoing a period of isolation or quarantine, documentation from a local, state or federal governmental agency, a medical professional, office, or hospital or proof that the employee was recently in a location where the recommendation by a governmental agency is to self- quarantine will satisfy the requirement to provide documentation.
 Additional forms of documentation may be permitted by the State agency, commission, or Appointing Authority following consultation with the Chair of the Civil Service Commission.

-For cases where individuals are caring for an immediate family member sickened by or diagnosed with COVID-19, then the employee shall submit documentation verifying the family member’s COVID-19-related illness to the Appointing Authority’s Human Resources Office within three days of the employee’s initial absence.
+- For cases where individuals are caring for an immediate family member sickened by or diagnosed with COVID-19, then the employee shall submit documentation verifying the family member’s COVID-19-related illness to the Appointing Authority’s Human Resources Office within three days of the employee’s initial absence.